Topics on this Page:

 - In combination with other elements to create a logo for an office or program.

-The official colors of the FDA logo are either Black or Pantone 287.
+The official colors of the FDA logo are:

 - Sufficient contrast should be maintained between the logo and the field on which it is reproduced.
-White is the preferred field when surprinting or overprinting the logo.
+FDA Blue is the preferred field when surprinting or overprinting the logo.

 - Two-color or multi-color reproduction of the logo is not permitted.

-- For high resolution printing please download the fdalogos.pdf(28 KB).
+- For high-resolution printing, please download the FDA_Logos.pdf (432 KB).
 After downloading the fdalogos.pdf, open it from within a postscript program such as Adobe Illustrator® or Adobe Photoshop®.
 These programs will read Postscript® documents, and give you the ability to select, crop and save a single logo for high resolution printing.

 - These logos are best used for purposes of low resolution printing and/or Web publishing.
 To save a graphic using Windows®, hold the mouse on the desired logo, right-click, release, and select "Save picture as" from the menu bar.
 Using Macintosh®, while holding down the CTRL key, hold the mouse button down over the image until a window opens and select "Save this image as".